About the programme

-Sustainability is a topic crucial for the future of our planet.
-Yet, when it comes to climate, energy, and sustainability policy, occupational fields tend to be male-dominated.
+Sustainability is a topic crucial for the future of our planet and we need all voices to find solutions for a more sustainable future.
+When it comes to climate, energy, and sustainability policy, though, occupational fields tend to be male-dominated.

 For example, according to the International Energy Agency, only in the European Union, the percentage of female senior officials and managers in the energy sector is far lower than in general economy (33%), with numbers in mining and extraction of petroleum and gas hardly exceeding 15%.
 For OECD countries, the percentage of women inventors also remains low, reaching only 15% across all technology domains, with environment-related technologies just below the average and in power generation only around 10%.
 According to the latest Gender Equality in Public Administration (GEPA) report by UN Development Programme and the University of Pittsburgh, women’s participation in environmental protection ministries is among the lowest of the twenty policy areas examined and averages 33% globally - far from gender-balance.

 The Women in Sustainability mentoring programme aims to contribute to changing this situation by helping women kick-start their careers in the sustainability field.

 Applications for the 2023/24 Academic Year will open on Monday, September 25 - the link to the application form will be available on this page.
 The 2023/24 cohort will be announced in mid-October 2023.